The Route of 100 Birds

 The aim of these tours is to get to know the wide variety of birds associated with each natural environment we can find in the province of Malaga.
 Many of these birds are very difficult, if not impossible, to observe in the UK, Northern Europe or America.

 To maximise enjoyment of the trips, the maximum group size will be 9 people, including the tour guide.

 - 6 hotel nights in BB or HB.

 - 4 bird-watching trips led by an English-speaking guide, including use of telescope and bird guide in English, transportation, lunch and accident insurance.

 - Flights are not included in the price.

 - Transportation from and to the airport is not included in the price.

 - Travel agency services will be provided by a licensed tour operator.

 Please confirm tour dates and availability before booking your flights!

 If you are prepared to share the tour with other participants, you can pre-book your dates, without commitment!, and wait for others to join the tour.
-The “waiting-list dates” will be advertised in the “Scheduled Trips” section and in our Facebook profile.
+The “waiting-list dates” will be advertised in the “Scheduled Trips” section.